 Heart disease risk factors for women include:

 • Pregnancy complications.
-High blood pressure or diabetes during pregnancy can increase the mother’s long-term risk of high blood pressure and diabetes.
-The conditions also make women more likely to get heart disease.
+High blood pressure or diabetes during pregnancy can raise long-term risk.

 • Family history of early heart disease.
-This appears to be a greater risk factor in women than in men.
+This tends to weigh more heavily for women.

 WARNING SIGNS & SYMPTOMS FOR WOMEN